mfreema5/HUM380-GameDesign/Bibliography/Defining gamification - a service marketing perspective.md

 #Defining Gamification: A Service Marketing Perspective

 Huotari, Kai, and Juho Hamari.
-2012. &ldquoDefining Gamification: A Service Marketing Perspective.&rdquo In *Proceeding of the 16th International Academic MindTrek Conference*, 17–22.
+2012. &ldquo;Defining Gamification: A Service Marketing Perspective.&rdquo; In *Proceeding of the 16th International Academic MindTrek Conference*, 17–22.
 MindTrek ’12.
 New York, NY, USA: ACM. doi:10.1145/2393132.2393137.

 ###Who is the author?